apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 # Apache Release Manager Guide

 This document describes the process to release Apache Ozone.
-The process is not yet scripted, and the documentation is **a work in progress**
+The process is not yet scripted, and the documentation is **a work in progress**.

 ## Pre-Requisite